janosgyerik/articles/hacking-contest-lessons/level1.md

 #!/bin/cat /home/level01/.password
 ```

 Bingo!
-Now we can login as user `level01` using the revealed password.
+Now we can login as `level01` using the revealed password.

 ### Lessons to learn